m-kirstetter/blockchain-developer-bootcamp-final-project/README.md

 ## Final project idea

 I thought initially of a smart contract development dApp marketplace.
 After thinking about implementation, for the purpose of the bootcamp and to have something extendable afterwards, I narrowed the blockchain side idea into a contracting and milestones payment solution called 'Smarter Contract'.
 For the demo, I built a smart contract development marketplace called 'Smart Gigs' that uses the developed smart contract as some kind of 'Escrow' service and for milestones payments.
 I tried to have minimal footprint contracts to save gas costs while preserving functionalities.
-The frontend features an authentication with Metamask feature.
+The frontend features a passwordless backend authentication with Metamask.

 Metamask authentication workflow: